-- Regular meetings at dated and times as agreed. - Any business remaining on the agenda at the conclusion of the meeting is transferred to the following meeting.
+- Regular meetings at dated and times as agreed. - Any business remaining on the agenda at the conclusion of the meeting is transferred to the following meeting. - Meetings are to be three hours and can be extended when motioned.

 Special meetings: